bryanfisk/Project-2/README.md

  string piglatin;
 };

 Part 1.
 Write a function that takes in an English sentence as one string.
-This function should first calculate how many “words” are in the sentence (words being substrings separated by whitespace).
+This function should first calculate how many â€œwordsâ€ are in the sentence (words being substrings separated by whitespace).
 It should then allocate a dynamic array of size equal to the number of words.
 The array contains Word structures (i.e. array of type Word).
 The function would then store each word of that sentence to the english field of the corresponding structure.
 The function should then return this array to the calling function using the return statement, along with the array size using a reference parameter.

 This function should also remove all capitalization and special characters other than letters.
 Implement the function with the following prototype